Celtic Logo

-The Celtic logo is reminiscent of the players who crossed the sea in centuries past.
+The Celtic logo recalls the players who crossed the sea in centuries past.
 The club is like a lifeline that exists to support life.
-The emblem brings the viewer back to the team’s roots and first purpose.
+The emblem returns the viewer to the team’s roots and first purpose.

 Celtic: Brand overview